 Here is an article that summarises the statistics on domestic violence in South Africa, with links to the two main studies that support these statistics:

-The third story that the youths from this group wanted to tell, was about the issue of xenophobia.
-The youths from the Bonisiwe Field Project in Magagula heights felt that xenophobia is common in their community.
+Another story that the youths wanted to tell, was about the issue of xenophobia, which felt is common in their community.
 However they also strongly felt that there are two sides to this story, so they wanted to represent this in their film.
 When we think of xenophobia, we often think that there is no grey zone between victims and perpetrators.
 However the economic factors that cause xenophobia in South Africa are most hard felt in the country's impoverished and underprivileged communities, where there is tough competition for jobs.
 Our youths wanted to show that the solution for peace between South Africans and other African natives can be found in the middle ground of the competition for jobs as they felt that foreigners are often offered positions at the expense of local citizens.
 This is their take on xenophobia in South Africa.